Andelus/Arch-Studios-Org/theme-implementation.md

 ## Usage

-The theme system works automatically based on the user's system preferences.
-No manual theme selection is required.
+The theme system works automatically based on the user's system preferences, but also provides manual theme toggle functionality through the useTheme hook.

 To use the theme system in a new component: